mfrw/ktester/README.md

-PLEASE set the KDIR first for this to work
+PLEASE set the KDIR first for this to work.

 In the makefile, after the realpath, enter the path to your linux kernel source `KDIR=$(shell realpath ~/kp/)`